 First of all, let’s talk about your son.
 He is awesome.
 His gleeful abandon as he experienced the music and his love of dancing was infectious.
 And clearly he has rhythm.
 He kept right in sync with the drumbeat that he so obviously loved, plus that Slinky he was waving around in time to the music was a nice touch.
 I was concerned at one point that others may be looking at his unique dance moves with scorn or derision, but to my relief that did not occur.
 There was simply happiness and laughter and music.
 The rest of the crowd seemed to appreciate your son’s enthusiasm.

 When the grand-babies arrived the scene got even better.
 It was beautiful to see how excited your son became when his little nephew arrived, and to watch him lovingly stroke that little head.
 I watched how you wrapped your arms around that baby and your son, and then the three of you danced together.
+It was a beautiful dance.
 You are obviously also a doting grandfather, and you are leaving an incredible legacy to your grandchildren through your positive example.
 They will grow up knowing not only how to be kind, compassionate people, but also how to be more accepting towards those who may be different in some way.

 As other relatives continued gathering on the dance floor I saw a family united.
 How wonderful that someone with Down Syndrome could be born into such a caring, close-knit support system.
 They all seemed to treat each other with acceptance and respect and love.
-I am sure you have had many incredible adventures together over the years, like the exuberant dance party last weekend.
+I am sure you have had many incredible adventures together over the years, like the exuberant dance party that weekend.

 Dear Father, I don’t know if you will ever read this, but I want you to know that I admire you.
 It was a privilege to “meet” you, even if from a distance.
 Watching you and your son inspired me, touched me, and taught me.
 In those few moments I learned a lifetime of lessons, and not just about special-needs parenting.
 Your behavior made me want to be a better parent and a better person.
 The kindness and joy that I saw in your eyes~ I want that.
 The connection that you had with your children and grandchildren~ I want that, too!
 Thank you for showing me such a beautiful example of family and love.
 I wish you all the best, and hope you keep on dancing.

-(An additional shout-out to the Kings of Swing… you guys and gal(s) ROCK and your concerts are always a treat.
-Thank you!)
+An additional shout-out to the Kings of Swing… you guys and gal(s) ROCK and your concerts are always a treat.
+Thank you!